 The 2007–2008 season of Saints Robotics was a long adventure.
 The year started off with a flurry of pre-season planning and activity.
 Team membership boomed to 43, the website was redesigned, and the team has acquired the support of the Bezos Family Foundation again as well as two new partners: Magellan Architects and Case Engineering.
 The design division planned an updated drive system even before the kickoff event.
 Saints Robotics participated in the brand-new Microsoft Seattle Regional in Tacoma with the robot codenamed “Boten Anna” and was able to compete in the finals and bring back home the Second Place Alliance trophy!
 A huge thanks to all our sponsors, Bezos Family Foundation, Magellan Architects and CASE Engineering without whom we would not have been able to succeed.

-Saints Robotics was started in 2005 by David Ayele with help from advisor and teacher James Cooney.
+Saints Robotics was started in the 2005-2006 season by David Ayele with help from advisory and teacher James Cooney.
 They attended the Pacific Northwest Regional in Portland, Oregon with the NASA grant for rookie FRC teams.
 The team competed in that year’s game, Aim High, with their robot, “Nubcake.”
 While Saints Robotics lacked experience with building robots in the short six-week-long build season, Ayele and his four teammates attended the competition, placing 35th for their rookie year.